How Much Does a Geothermal System Cost?

 Notice the title is not: “How Much Does a Heat Pump Cost?”
 That’s because heat pumps can be driven by different sources – Air, Water, Earth and Fire.
 Yep.
 All four elements can be the heat source for a heat pump.

-It is not just the heat pump that you are paying for, you are creating an entire heating and cooling system.
+For geothermal, it is not just the heat pump that you are paying for, you are creating an entire heating and cooling system utilizing the Earths natural ground temperature.
 Geothermal systems are more complex than “just a heat pump”.
-There are many other costs associated to ensuring the most efficient and green system is installed to provide you comfort in your home.
+There are many other costs associated to ensure the most efficient and green system is installed to provide you comfort in your home.
 Your house must work as a complete unit and this includes, wells and loop sizing, placement of supplies and returns, and accurate ductwork design.
 The end goal is to feel the comfort in your home – not see or hear it.

 But I suppose, in all fairness, it is similar to asking Google the question: